labsyspharm/scimap/docs/pp/sm.pp.mcmicro_to_scimap.md

 `CellId` : string, optional *(The default is CellID)*
 Name of the column that contains the cell ID.

+`unique_CellId`: bool, optional *(The default is True)*
+By default, the function creates a unique name for each cell/row by combining the `CellId` and `imageid`.
+If you wish not to perform this operation please pass `False`.
+The function will use whatever is under `CellId`.
+In which case, please be careful to pass unique `CellId` especially when loading multiple datasets togeather.

 `split` : string, optional *(The default is 'X_centroid')*
 To split the CSV into counts table and meta data, pass in the name of the column
 that immediately follows the marker quantification.